 - The foundation expands programming to include partnerships with organizations such as Bolder Options and the Courage Center to begin the Loppet Mentors Program and an Adaptive Ski program, respectively.

-- The Nordic Ski Foundation becomes the Loppet Foundation and transforms into a cradle-to-grave club as Go!Training and Minnesota Valley come under the Loppet umbrella and Piotr Bednarski joins as the foundation’s first Head Coach.
+- The City of Lakes Loppet Nordic Ski Foundation becomes the Loppet Foundation and transforms into a training club for all ages as Go!Training and Minnesota Valley come under the Loppet umbrella and Piotr Bednarski joins as the foundation’s first Head Coach.

-- Surly Brewing Co.
+- The Surly Brewing Co.
 Trail Loppet almost doubles in size – selling out with more than 1,100 participants.